1. Help Center

 2. 🚀 Let's get started

-New to In2Event?
+New to In2event?
 We understand it might feel a little overwhelming at first.
 Don’t worry!
 You’ll get the hang of it before you know it.
-We’ve made this glossary list for you with some important words and terms.
+We’ve made this terminology list for you with some important words and terms.
 These are used throughout the system and the Help Center.

 Accreditation